 - Looking good on camera: It’s not hard to make a professional impression on camera when you pay attention to camera placement and plan for appropriate dress.
 Whether interviewing in your home with a desktop or tablet, or using your smart phone on the go, you’ll want to find an interview space that’s quiet and free of distractions in the background.

 - Preparing for interview questions: Treat your video interview just like a traditional interview by being prepared to summarize your experiences simply and clearly.
-Think about your capabilities and accomplishments, and practice your stories about them, so you’ll be ready for questions such as, “Tell me about time when you had to do _______.”
+Think about your capabilities and accomplishments, and practice your stories about them.
+This way, you’ll be ready for questions such as, “Tell me about time when you had to do _______.”

 The chance for candidates all of ages to be invited to video interview is growing.
 For older workers looking for every advantage in their job search, it pays to hone your video interviewing skills.
 For more tips on how to have a job-winning video interview, view our job candidate resources today.